Quick Answer

 The biggest issue is copyright ownership.

 Most AI tools are trained on copyrighted music without direct permission from original artists.
 This has triggered legal pressure from record labels and publishers worldwide.
+The RIAA, representing major labels like Sony Music, Universal Music Group, and Warner Music Group, has launched multi-billion dollar lawsuits against prominent generative AI firms.
+These lawsuits claim that the models' training datasets are built on massive, unauthorized copies of commercial recordings, constituting systemic copyright infringement.

 As a result:

-Platforms are forced to verify ownership
+• Platforms are forced to verify ownership of all incoming audio

-AI tracks without proof may get removed
+• AI tracks without verifiable proof of commercial licensing may get removed

-Monetization could be blocked instantly
+• Monetization could be blocked instantly by automated detection filters

 What’s Changing in 2026?